DhairyaSinghHariom/DhairyaSinghHariom/README.md

 ---

 ## 💼 Experience

-# 2025
-Backend developer # Prodesk IT
+Backend Developer | Prodesk IT (2025)
-A simple calculator built using HTML, CSS, and JavaScript for performing basic arithmetic operations.""This calculator supports addition, subtraction, multiplication, and division with a clean UI."
-"A beginner-friendly project to practice DOM manipulation and event handling in JavaScript."

-Designed, developed, and maintained scalable backend systems using Node.js and Spring Boot for diverse client projects.
+Developed and maintained scalable backend applications using Node.js and Spring Boot.
-Integrated and managed databases (MySQL, MongoDB, ) ensuring data integrity, indexing, and query optimization.
-Built and optimized RESTful APIs for high-performance data exchange between frontend and backend systems
+Built and optimized RESTful APIs for efficient frontend-backend communication.
+Managed MySQL and MongoDB databases, ensuring performance and data integrity.
+Calculator Project
+Built a responsive calculator using HTML, CSS, and JavaScript.
+Implemented basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
+Improved JavaScript skills through DOM manipulation and event handling.